New York’s Updated Cybersecurity Regulations: A Step forward in Healthcare Protection

 Key New Requirements and Why it Matters

-The new regulations introduce several cybersecurity standards that hospitals must implement.
+The New York Cyber Regulations for Hospitals introduces several security standards that hospitals must implement.
 Below is a detailed look at these requirements, drawn directly from Section 405.46 of New York’s Public Health Law.

 1. 72-Hour Cybersecurity Incident Reporting